Building Information Modelling Theory and Practice

 All about the course

 The course is delivered through a range of industry-aligned modules.
 The 180-credit MSc award comprises four taught modules plus a dissertation.
 The 120-credit PgDip comprises four taught modules.
 The 60-credit PgCert award comprises two specified taught modules.

 Flexibility is at the heart of our learning approach.
 You can choose to study this postgraduate course full-time or part-time on campus, or part-time via distance learning.

-- Part-time students will complete a 30-credit module in each of the first four trimesters on campus.
-Two additional trimesters incorporate a dissertation worth 60 credits.
+- As a part-time student, you will complete a 30-credit module in each of the first four trimesters on campus.
+Across two additional trimesters you will complete a dissertation worth 60 credits.

 If you are studying on campus, you will have opportunities to visit live construction projects.
-As an online learner, will experience our Collaborate Ultra virtual learning environment, but you can still choose to visit for specific face to face activities, such as field trips, study days and summer schools, which provide opportunities for knowledge exchange.
+As an online learner, will experience our Collaborate Ultra virtual learning environment, but you can still choose to visit for specific face to face activities, such as field trips, study days and summer schools, which also provide you with opportunities for knowledge exchange.

 BIM theory and practice emphasises on how the design process needs to change to achieve benefits from the use of technology.
 The module addresses data structures and standards, and describing data exchange needs in different use cases.
 It also describes collaborative multidisciplinary design settings, communication with project stakeholders, clash detection, design integration and management of design changes.
 Module topics include: